aerotoad/neboa/docs/guide/examples/basic.md

 });
 ```

-And just like that, we have a basic CRUD API for our users using Nebra and Express.
+And just like that, we have a basic CRUD API for our users using Neboa and Express.
-As you can see, Nebra is very simple to use and allows you to create a type-safe database with minimal effort.
+As you can see, Neboa is very simple to use and allows you to create a type-safe database with minimal effort.

 ## Conclusion

-In this example, we learned how to create a basic user system using Nebra and Express.\
+In this example, we learned how to create a basic user system using Neboa and Express.\
-There are many things we left out of this example, like runtime payload validation and better error handling, but this should give you a good idea of how to use Nebra in your projects.
+There are many things we left out of this example, like runtime payload validation and better error handling, but this should give you a good idea of how to use Neboa in your projects.